 Why pay for a Bacon Rose delivery?
-This is a quick appetizer and thoughtful idea for parties that is now a Father’s Day tradition in our home.
+This is a quick appetizer and thoughtful idea for parties that is a Valentine’s Day tradition in our home.

 HOW TO MAKE PERFECT BACON ROSES